Virtual Private Cloud-VPC – All You Need To Know in 2025

 A public cloud is shared by multiple users, meaning data and resources are stored in a common space.
 It is cost-effective but offers limited control and security.

-A private cloud, on the other hand, is dedicated to a single organization and provides better security but at a higher cost.
+A private cloud, on the other hand, is dedicated to a single organisation and provides better security but at a higher cost.

 A VPC combines the best of both worlds—it operates within a public cloud but remains completely isolated, just like a private cloud.